Cryptocurrency Basics: What Is Crypto, How It Works & What’s It Used For?

 What Is The Point of Crypto?

-Cryptocurrencies have become a preferred online digital currency because it does not require a third party such as a bank to mediate and verify transactions.
+Cryptocurrencies have become a preferred online digital currency because it does not require a third party to mediate and verify transactions.
 Instead, cryptocurrencies are based on blockchain technology which ensures all transactions are occurring in a decentralized environment.
 Moreover, there are now several ways to make money with crypto and generate passive income.

 What Is Crypto Used For?